Vertical or Horizontal? How to See Others as Equally Needed

 This schema (way of thinking) automatically instills in us the idea that some people in the kingdom of God are more important and necessary than others.
 Is this true?
 Are some people more important than others in the kingdom?

 For example, in the previous illustration, the apostle would be far more important than the teacher.
 If a vertical order is meant, that would be true.
 Some people would be more important than others.
-However, if a vertical order of importance is not suggested, a horizontal order of importance would be intended.
+However, if a vertical order of importance is not specified, a horizontal order of importance is intended.
 This would mean that all are equally important and equally necessary.
 This would also help us to understand the absolute importance of each member of the body of Christ.

 Apostle, Prophet, Evangelist, Pastor, Teacher